oceanlau/garbage/InformationRetrieval/ad_hoc_retrieval.md

         </tbody>
     </table>

--   Each document can now be represented by a high dimentional vector (a column).
+    Each document can now be represented by a high dimentional vector (a column).
 In boolean retrieval model, each vector is filled with binary values.
 In naive bag of words model, each vector is filled with term frequency as values.
 In tf-idf model, each vector is filled with tf-idf values.

--   Now we can represent query as a same kind of vector, then give each document a score based on the similarity between the query vector and the document vector.
+-   Scoring method: Now we can represent query as a same kind of vector, then give each document a score based on the similarity between the query vector and the document vector.
 Because we care more about the distribution of terms than raw value in the vector, we use cosine similarity instead of Euclidean distance.

--   Same reason as in Boolean Retrieval, we actually do not use table but use inverted index.
+-   Implementation: The naive implement is to compute a score between the query and each document.
+But that would be too slow (same reason as in Boolean Retrieval).
+We actually do not use table but use inverted index.
 So to calculate cosine similarity between the query and documents, we iterate postings of each query term and accumulate a score for each document.
 The terms not presented in the query are not traversed at all since they would be 0 anyway.
 Then we noramlize the scores by dividing the length of query vector and the corresponding document vector length.
 Finally we extract the top scoring documents we needed.

     This algorithm is described in detail below:

     <img alt="VSM_NaiveScore" src="./assets/VSM_NaiveScore.png" width="400">

     If we loop through query terms one-by-one to accumulate document scores, it is called term-at-a-time algorithm.
 Else we could open all terms postings together like the intersection algorithm in boolean retrieval and iterate postings by the order of docIds.
 Then we are accumulating scores document by document.
 This is called document-at-a-time algorithm.

+    Note sometimes in practice, VSM is only used in the providing a score for ranking instead of actual retrieval.
+In Lucene, other models like boolean retrieval is used to retrieve a subset of documents before VSM is applied.
+(In this way, you may be able choose the naive VSM implementation if dev time is limited to you.)

 -   Optimization: